DhruvGorasiya/Locality-Sensitive-Hashing/README.md

-## Locality Sensitive Hashing (LSH) for Efficient Column Similarity Detection
+## Locality Sensitive Hashing (LSH) for Data Discovery in Data Lake(D3L).
+This work is inspired from a researh paper "Data Discovery in Data Lakes"

 This project implements a Python-based Locality Sensitive Hashing (LSH) algorithm designed to efficiently detect similarities between columns in large datasets.
 LSH is particularly valuable for high-dimensional data where traditional similarity detection methods can be computationally expensive.